roti-d/100-days-of-code/log.md

 **Thoughts:**
 - Didn't get as much study done as I would like to (~1 hour python).
 Been working a lot today, so will catch up tomorrow!
 Met with Sulil from X today and had a really good chat.
 Seems like a great oppotunity to work on and great leader to learn from.
 Beyond grateful to be this lucky to have a chat with them.

+### Day 22: July 26, 2022 (Tue)

+**Today's Progress**:
+- Finished day 31 of 100 days of code which builds a flashcard app.
+Got all the functionality done before watching the solution videos.
+The hardestk part was to figure out how to wait for 3 seconds when the card is showing french and to wait for user click when the card is showing eng.
+I also added the ability to randomly insert words that user got wrong back into the stack and be able to save process on exit.

+**What I learned**:
+- Python:
+  - How to trigger actions on tkinter exit
+  - Lambda functions: use as functions when some variables are unknown.

+**Thoughts:**
+- So far studied for ~2 hours on python.
+Will try to get some work done on AWS later on. :)